stepin/python-challenge/DESIGN.md

 break it with my questions.
 5. As specified in README.md no DevOps work will be done.
 6. Work will be done in the master branch for simplicity.
+7. No migrations for DB is created as its considered as new DB.

 ### Assumptions